Mik3asg/blog/systemsgoliveblog/content/posts/implementating-backup-ping-monitoring-solution.md

 tags: ['Monitoring', 'Ping', 'Connectivity', 'Alert', 'Incident']
 ---
 # Problem Statement
-On Friday, September 6th at 21:31, we received an alert from LogicMonitor indicating one of our production web app servers (Tomcat#3) was down.
-Upon investigation via SSH, I confirmed the server was operational, suggesting the issue was with the monitoring system rather than the VM.
+On Friday 6th September 2024 at 21:31, we received an alert from LogicMonitor indicating one of our production web app servers (Tomcat#3) was down, with the message: `"The host Tomcat#3 (i-xxxxxxx) is down"`.
+However, shortly after receiving the alert, we attempted to SSH into the VM and confirmed that the server was fully operational.

-# Analysis
+# Root Cause Investigation and Resolution
-A ticket was raised with our IT service provider, who manages our cloud workloads and VMs.
-Their investigation revealed:
+A ticket was promptly raised with our IT service provider, responsible for managing our Cloud Production workloads, immediately following the alert.
+Their investigation provided the following findings:

-1. Ping data stopped at 16:09 the same day.
+- **1. Ping Data:** Ping data from the server stopped reporting at 16:09 on the same day.
-2. All other metrics reported normally, except for ping.
+- **2. Other Metrics:** All other performance metrics from the server were reported normally, indicating that the server was functioning properly aside from the ping data issue.
-3. Other servers in the same environment (e.g., Tomcat#1) were successfully reporting ping data.
+- **3. Environment Consistency:** Other servers in the same environment (e.g., Tomcat#1) continued to report ping data normally, indicating that the issue was isolated to Tomcat#3.

-Despite the alert, the server was fully operational.
-The ping data stopped reporting due to an issue with the monitoring collector, which led to the false alert.
-Once the issue was resolved, ping monitoring resumed as expected.
+Upon further analysis by our service provider, it was determined that the ping data had stopped reporting at 16:09, resulting in a delayed false alert at 21:31.
+The root cause of the issue was traced to a malfunction in the service provider's monitoring tool, which failed to capture ping data properly.
+Once the issue with the monitoring tool's collector was resolved on Monday, September 9th, ping monitoring resumed, and the false alert was cleared.

 ## Graph Explanation
 The graph below shows that the ping metrics, including round-trip time and packet counts, were being reported normally up until 16:09 on September 6th.
 After that, no new ping data was collected, confirming the issue was related to the monitoring service rather than the server itself.

 ![ping-data-loss-tomcat-3](/ping_data_loss_tomcat_3.PNG)

-# Proposed Alternative: Fallback Ping Monitoring Script
+# In-House Alternative Solution: Fallback Ping Monitoring Script
 To reduce reliance on third-party monitoring services, I created a fallback ping monitoring script.
-Running on a separate VM acting, it pings target servers and sends email alerts if they don’t respond after several attempts.
+Running on a separate VM, it pings target servers and sends email alerts if they don’t respond after several attempts.
 It’s a simple fallback solution for basic connectivity checks.

 ## Environment setup:
 This fallback ping monitoring solution was implemented and tested in an AWS environment.
 The setup included 3 EC2 instances:
-- 1 EC2 instance  the `ping-monitoring server` (our VM, not a service provider’s monitoring system).
+- 1 EC2 instance acting as the `ping-monitoring server` (our VM, not a service provider’s monitoring system).
-- 2 EC2 instance as `target hosts`.
+- 2 EC2 instance as the `target hosts`.

 ## Implementation steps
 Steps 1 through 3 are the prerequisites before running the ping-failure-alert.sh script on our dedicated VM, which is acting as the monitoring server (not the service provider's monitoring system).